 It’s free, easy, and will provide support and encouragement by keeping you connected to family and friends.
 This is a great way to keep everyone up to date on your surgery and recovery and eliminates the need to send mass mailings.
 Anyone you choose can post updates until you are ready to do so yourself.
 It is also a record of your personal journey, something you may enjoy reading later on.

-There are many sites offering these services, two favorites are Blogger or CaringBridge.
+There are many sites offering these services, two favorites are Blogger and CaringBridge.
 If you’d like to share your journal with others through our Stomach Cancer Journeys page, you can submit it here.
 Sharing your journey and stories within a blog can be tremendously therapeutic for others in our community to read.

 Read up.
 There are numerous posts, articles, and links to reference materials on this site to help you learn more.
 Knowledge is power.
 We typically fear the unknown, so learn as much as you can.
 Getting involved with the NSFC community is a great resource for learning.